Canada - Morocco Relations

 Morocco is a key partner for Canada in La Francophonie and the Middle East and North Africa region, including within the framework of the G8-Broader Middle East and North Africa (BMENA) initiative.
-At the 2011 Deauville Summit, Prime Minister Stephen Harper supported the inclusion of Morocco as a member of the Deauville Partnership.
-In May 2012, Prime Minister Harper announced a $15 million contribution to a Transition Fund to provide grants and technical assistance to help accelerate economic and democratic reform efforts in Morocco, Egypt, Libya, and Tunisia as part of the Deauville Partnership.
+In May 2012, Canada announced a $15 million contribution to a Transition Fund to provide grants and technical assistance to help accelerate economic and democratic reform efforts in Morocco, Egypt, Libya, and Tunisia as part of the Deauville Partnership.
 Canada is a key stakeholder in international financial institutions which are playing a key role in helping North African states achieve economic recovery and modernization.

 Canada is represented in Morocco by the Embassy of Canada in Rabat, while Morocco is represented in Canada by an Embassy in Ottawa.
 Morocco also has a Consulate General and a tourism office in Montreal.
 Royal Air Maroc offers several flights a week between Casablanca and Montreal.